-White House blasts Manchin for lying to Biden after he nukes Build Back Better
+White House attacks Manchin after he nukes Build Back Better

 “Just as Senator Manchin reversed his position on Build Back Better this morning, we will continue to press him to see if he will reverse his position yet again, to honor his prior commitments and be true to his word,” she continued.

-She then pointedly added: “Maybe Senator Manchin can explain to the millions of children who have been lifted out of poverty, in part due to the Child Tax Credit, why he wants to end a program that is helping achieve this milestone—we cannot.”
+She then pointedly added: “Maybe Senator Manchin can explain to the millions of children who have been lifted out of poverty, in part due to the child tax credit, why he wants to end a program that is helping achieve this milestone – we cannot.”

 Congressional figures were equally furious.
-Senator Bernie Sanders, a progressive leader in the Senate who is personally involved in the negotiations, lambasted Mr Manchin as a coward on CNN as the news broke.
+Bernie Sanders, a progressive leader in the Senate who is personally involved in the negotiations, lambasted Mr Manchin as a coward on CNN as the news broke.

-The Vermont Independent urged Senate leadership to bring the package up for a vote anyway to force his colleague to take a public vote against it.
+The Vermont independent urged Senate leadership to bring the package up for a vote anyway to force his colleague to take a public vote against it.

 “Well I think he’s going to have a lot of explaining to do to the people of West Virginia,” said Mr Sanders.
 “If he doesn’t have the courage to do the right thing for the working families of West Virginia and America, let him vote no in front of the whole world.”

-Another furious statement was issued by Representative Pramila Jayapal, a congresswoman from Washington state who chairs the House Progressive Caucus.
+Another furious statement was issued by representative Pramila Jayapal, a congresswoman from Washington state who chairs the House progressive caucus.

-Congresswoman Jayapal became a central figure in the negotiations the leader of a caucus that attempted to flex its political muscle and force passage of the Build Back Better Act with a refusal to vote for the bipartisan infrastructure package previously passed by the Senate.
+Ms Jayapal became a central figure in the negotiations as the leader of a caucus that attempted to flex its political muscle and force passage of the Build Back Better Act with a refusal to vote for the bipartisan infrastructure package previously passed by the Senate.

 The group eventually relented and let that bill pass with assurances from the White House that Mr Manchin would not tank the Build Back Better Act or demand further cuts from the legislation.